DONATE TO THIS

 At EnCorps, we challenge current educational inequalities by connecting high needs schools with high quality STEM educators to eliminate the systemic injustice preventing children of color from entering the future STEM workforce.
 By recruiting, training and supporting diverse and committed STEM professionals to volunteer and teach in communities most impacted by oppressive systems, we are able to provide opportunities and access to quality STEM education.
 We will continue to create learning opportunities that challenge assumptions and push our team to transform practices that better serve students in the communities we serve.

-Want to empower students and inspire the next generation of STEM leaders?
+Want to inspire the next generation of STEM leaders?
 Join EnCorps today!

 Hear from an EnCorps Fellow about why they decided to teach: https://www.youtube.com/watch?v=waf-mAvcNjM